coder966/fcm-simple/Wiki.md

 ## Response
 A `Response` is returned after sending a `Message`.
 A `Response` have these methods:

+* `Response#isSuccessful`: To indicate whether the request was successfully understood and executed by FCM server.
+This is not about devices actually receiving the message.
 * `Response#getBadTokens`: Returns an array of bad tokens.
 You should delete these from your server database.
 * `Response#getUpdatedTokens`: Returns an array of the updated tokens.
 You should update old tokens with the new ones for future requests; otherwise, the messages might be rejected.